microsoft/maro/docs/source/key_components/communication.rst

   and watch and collect reply message(s) from the peer(s).
   ``scatter`` is not a real multi-cast, each message will go through the full TCP/IP stack (ZeroMQ driver).
-If the message you want to send is completely same and you want better performance, use the ``broadcast`` interface instead.
+If the message you want to send is completely same and you want better performanceuse the ``broadcast`` interface instead.
 * ``iscatter``\ : The non-blocking version of the ``scatter``.
 The related messages session ID(s) will be returned immediately, which can be used by ``receive_by_id``.
 * ``broadcast``\ : A blocking function call which is used to broadcast the message